-Nursing Home Abuse in Topeka
+Nursing Home Abuse Lawyers in Topeka

-Fighting for the Injured & Their Families
+Fighting for the Injured and Their Families

-Our Topeka personal injury attorneys at DiPasquale Moore are dedicated to serving injured individuals throughout Kansas, and we want to help you too.
-We have more than 50 years of collective legal experience to use towards your case, and our attorneys have a stellar track record of success.
+If your parent, aunt, grandfather, or other relative lives in a nursing home and you suspect they have suffered any type of abuse, make sure you act quickly to keep them safe and seek justice.
+Our attorneys at DiPasquale Moore are dedicated to serving injured individuals throughout Kansas, and we want to help you too.
+We have more than 100 years of collective legal experience to use towards your case, and our attorneys have a stellar track record.
 Each and every attorney at our firm is committed to helping our clients and providing them with the high-quality legal representation they deserve.
-Plus, our firm operates on a contingency basis, so you only pay if we win your case.
+We understand you want to achieve the best possible outcome for your loved one, and so do we.

 Common Types of Elder Abuse